galenlynch/OpenEphysLoader.jl/docs/src/index.md

 ## Example Usage
 Data in a file can be accessed by creating a [`SampleArray`](@ref), [`TimeArray`](@ref), or [`JointArray`](@ref).
-These arrays can be constructed with a `IOStream` at the beginning of an open `.continuous` data file.
+These arrays can be constructed with a `IOStream` at the beginning of an open `.continuous` data file, or alternatively the name of a `.continuous` file.

 ### Accessing sample values
 For this example, we will demonstrate how to access sample values using `SampleArray`.